s14321k/Interview-Qusions-markdowns/JavaBasic.md

 ### `ConcurrentHashMap` [Link](https://javahungry.blogspot.com/2015/02/how-concurrenthashmap-works-in-java-internal-implementation.html)
   * ConcurrentHashMap is syncronized, so performance is slow.
   * Tread safe.
-  * We wont get exception during modification.
+  * We won't get exception during modification.

   1. HashMap makes absolutely no guarantees about the iteration order.
 It can (and will) even change completely when new elements are added.
   2. It has pair values(keys,values)